dynod/api/README.md

-# api
+# Commons

-Shared API for stuffnodes projects
+Shared API and utilities for dynod projects.